bimdata/documentation/src/viewer/customize_the_ui.md

 };
 ```

 There is no [button](#button) configuration in this file.
-The viewer 3D is registered as "viewer3d" and a window named "3d" is created with the viewer 3d plugin as child.
+The viewer 3D is registered as "viewer3d" and a window named "3d" is created with the viewer 3d plugin as a child.

 ## mount